ionic-team/stencil-site/docs/config/cli.md

 | `--verbose` | Logs additional information about each step of the build. | |
 | `--watch` | Watches files during development and triggers a rebuild when files are updated. | |

+## `stencil docs`

+Performs a one-time generation of documentation for your project.
+For more information on documentation generation, please see the [Documentation Generation section](../documentation-generation/01-overview.md).

 ## `stencil test`